Turning 26: Health Insurance Guide for Those Aging Off Their Parents’ Plan

 If you’re turning 26 soon, or have parents who will qualify for Medicare before you turn 26, you must find your health insurance coverage.
 To simplify the process, we created this guide to help you understand your numerous coverage options.

-When does My Parent’s Health Insurance No Longer cover me?
+When Does My Parent’s Health Insurance No Longer Cover Me?

 The exact time your parent’s plan stops covering you will depend on how they get their health insurance.
 Do your parents have coverage through the Affordable Care Act’s government-run (Obamacare) Marketplace, or does a private employer plan at work cover them?

-• If an Obamacare Marketplace plan covers your parent: You have until December 31 of the year you turn 26 to sign up for your own health insurance plan.
+• If an ACA/Obamacare Marketplace plan covers your parent: You have until December 31 of the year you turn 26 to sign up for your own health insurance plan.
 However, don’t wait until the last minute.
 You must enroll in your Marketplace plan by December 15 to get coverage that begins on the first of the year.

 • If your parent is covered by a private employer-sponsored plan: Your coverage under your parent’s employer-sponsored health insurance plan will end on the last day of the month that you turn 26.
 For example, if your birthday is April 20, your coverage will end on April 30.